unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Conclusions

 \section{Conclusions}

 In this work, we have introduced \texttt{unimpeded}, a comprehensive and publicly available resource for Bayesian cosmological analysis.
 We have performed a systematic nested sampling analysis of eight cosmological models, from the base $\Lambda$CDM paradigm to seven well-motivated extensions, constrained by a suite of 39 individual and combined datasets.
 The primary data product of this analysis is an extensive repository of MCMC and nested sampling chains, hosted on Zenodo, which we provide to the community to facilitate reproducible and extensible cosmological research.
 The use of deliberately wide priors ensures that these chains are a versatile resource, suitable for importance reweighting and a wide range of future studies.
+Future enhancements to \texttt{unimpeded} will include importance sampling capabilities, which will enable the exploration of additional cosmological models through likelihood reweighting of existing chains, circumventing the need for computationally expensive full nested sampling runs and thereby substantially broadening the range of testable models.